 - 1/8 tsp. kosher salt

 - 6 oz. cream cheese, at room temperature

 for the strawberry topping:

-Prepare the crust.
-Preheat oven to 325°.
-Combine the flour, sugar, and salt in a medium bowl.
+- For the press-in pie crust: In a medium bowl, whisk together flour, sugar, and salt.
 With a pastry blender, cut in the butter until crumbly.
 Then quickly mix with hands until it forms a dough.
 Don’t worry if it seems a bit dry.
 Press dough evenly onto the bottom and up the sides of a 9″ pie pan.
 Aim for a uniform thickness on all surfaces and don’t press the dough in too hard.
-Bake the crust for 20 to 25 minutes, or until it is just lightly browned.
+Bake crust for 23 to 26 minutes, or until it is just lightly browned.
 Cool completely.

-adapted from the recipe box of my aunt, Patsy Klein
+adapted from the recipe box of my aunt Patsy Klein

 Amount Per Serving: Calories: 519Total Fat: 30gSaturated Fat: 19gTrans Fat: 1gUnsaturated Fat: 9gCholesterol: 86mgSodium: 204mgCarbohydrates: 59gFiber: 2gSugar: 41gProtein: 5g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.